 - Glide down a gentle incline and perform a wedge stop.
 Older children with the coordination may perform a side stop or 'hockey stop' instead.

 - Perform a turn in both directions, but the turn does not have to be linked.

-Our "green" classes are for individuals who can perform the skills from the foundations classes, but aren't ready for large hills and the chair lift yet.
+Our "green" classes are for individuals who can perform the skills from the red classes, but aren't ready for large hills and the chair lift yet.
 Most of our "green" students have had between 1-2 lessons.